Carlisle Castle, 1874.

 The original reports must be squirreled away in some local, quite possibly extinct, newspapers of the period.
 Perhaps some of my American readers with time on their hands can research the matter.
 You won't need to go through the whole twelve months; I'm sure even in Florida people did not go swimming all year round.

-Finally, this is one which just last month.
+Finally, this is one which was published just last month.
 It was published in the Fortean Times book, It Happened to Me!, volume 1, which is a compendium of personal stories which its readers sent in.
 This one was by S. J. Adams in 2001.
 I am not prepared to rule out a prosaic explanation, but the story should at least be publicised so that people can make up their own minds.
 I shall therefore repeat the entire account from page 90.

 I once saw a sea serpent in the well-used shipping lane at the back of Singapore Island.
 We were rounding Changi Point, only about half a mile (0.8 km) from the shore, entering the Johore Straits for the run up to Sembawang Dockyard.

 I was leaning against the rail, scanning the shore through a good pair of binoculars.
 There were two or three people on the beach looking out to sea, or at us, or whatever, when I spotted a grey-black, sinuous body, about one foot (30 cm) thick, with the conventional sea serpent humps, undulating through the water only about 150 yards (137 m) away in a flat sea.
 I saw no head, only a series of grey-black humps, and I watched it for at least half a minute, as we passed by at 11 knots.
 Then it quietly slipped below the surface and disappeared.

 By the time I looked around for someone else to confirm the sighting, the 'monster' had disappeared.
 I had an excellent view through binoculars; it was mid-morning and the bar had not yet opened.
 I am inclined to think that the people on the shore were also gazing at something strange.